danknights/mice5035/README.md

  * Enter your password
   * You should now be connected.

+**Troubleshooting**
+  * If you have trouble connecting, try filling out the MSI user agreement here: https://www.msi.umn.edu/user-agreement.
+  * Make sure you are on the UofM network or eduroam network.
+Otherwise, MSI will probably block your computer from connecting.
+To get around this you can also use a UofM VPN, instructions for installing which are below.

 ### Run the setup command
 Copy this command, paste it into your terminal, and press "return"